nosarthur/nosarthur.github.io/_drafts/tree.md

 base-line performance.
 I have seen many examples in books saying that boosted trees may be slightly better than random forest.

-For simplicity, I will use an example of binary classification using binary decision trees.
+For simplicity, I will use examples of binary classification using binary decision trees.
-The class labels are black and white, or $$Y\in\{0, 1\}$$ and the features are two real valued variables $$(x_1, x_2)$$, The training data are shown as follows
+The class labels are black and white, or $$Y\in\{0, 1\}$$ and the features are two real valued variables $$(x_1, x_2)$$.
+Thus the data can be visualized in a plane, as shown in Figure 1.

 <style> /* set the CSS */
 .axis path,